 Kassaw Merie traveled to the United States (U.S.) from Ethiopia in 2009 seeking asylum.
-Although he had a master’s degree, he struggled to find a home and job.

 Now working at Catholic Charities, Merie uses his experiences as he serves refugee children in Catholic Charities unaccompanied minor program (UMP).
 Unlike children in traditional foster care, children in the UMP come to America from other countries as refugees.
 The children arrive with no belongings and rarely speak English.
 These children will live with foster parents until they turn 18 and then live on their own.